mpdigitals/totp-service-sfdc/README.md

 ## Overview

 This code is just for demo purposes.
 The `TOTPService` class is basicaly to show you how you can verify TOTP codes using invocable actions in Salesforce from Flows and other components, or directly from Apex.
-It’s like adding an extra security guard for your records and processes.
+It’s like adding an extra security layer for your records and processes.
 In this demo, we’ve included a couple of fields and a triggered Flow to illustrate how it works.
 Imagine your account is a VIP – this setup prevents any changes to your data without a valid TOTP code.

 <img src="img/TOTP_account_invalid.png" alt="TOTP Example" width="600" />